nwg/racket-wiki/Creating-Languages.md

 [compile](https://docs.racket-lang.org/raco/make.html)/[decompile](https://docs.racket-lang.org/raco/decompile.html), package, deploy, document, and distribute languages.
 * IDE (DrRacket), including
   * [Macro Stepper(Macro Debugger)](https://docs.racket-lang.org/macro-debugger/index.html) to inspect Macro Expansion
+  *
+  * macro `[Todo List](https://docs.racket-lang.org/todo-list/index.html)` plugin intended for use with cooperating languages, especially statically typed languages and proof assistants.

 ## Workflow

+DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT DRAFT

+Options for building yuor language
+* extend Racket via libraries (not a language)
+* extend Racket via macros (extending the language)
+* provide a combination of library and/or macro language extensions and a subset of Racket (a new language closely related to Racket)
+* provide a combination of library and/or macro language extensions, removing racket language forms and functions (a new language)

 1. Define language
   * what does it do
   * what syntax will it use
   * (define and validate language with Redex ?)
-2. build functions/data specific to the language

-3. build _forms_ (using macros)
+2. build _forms_ (using macros)

 4. build parser with `racket reader` or `peg` or generate parser with `[parser tools](http://docs.racket-lang.org/br-parser-tools/index.html)`
 5. ??